mattermost/docs/source/install/install-tar.rst

 .. tip::

-  If you are running the Mattermost Server and database on a single system, we recommend the `Mattermost Omnibus install method </install/installing-mattermost-omnibus.html>`__ as this greatly reduces setup and ongoing maintenance, and uses the Mattermost PPA for updates.
+  If you are running the Mattermost Server and database on a single system, we recommend the :doc:`Mattermost Omnibus install method </install/installing-mattermost-omnibus>` as this greatly reduces setup and ongoing maintenance, and uses the Mattermost PPA for updates.
 More modern installation methods such as the Mattermost Helm Chart or Kubernetes Operator are available and are highly recommended.

 .. note::

   You need a PostgreSQL database.
-See the `database preparation </install/prepare-mattermost-database.html>`__ documentation for details on this prerequisite.
+See the :doc:`database preparation </install/prepare-mattermost-database>` documentation for details on this prerequisite.

 A Mattermost deployment includes 3 steps: `download <#download>`__, `install <#install>`__, and `setup <#setup>`__.